MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_tape_get_media_parameters.md

 The
 <b>TAPE_GET_MEDIA_PARAMETERS</b> structure describes the tape in the tape drive.
-It is used by the <a href="https://msdn.microsoft.com/87e59e29-e174-4462-b692-512c3380eb4d">GetTapeParameters</a>
+It is used by the <a href="https://msdn.microsoft.com/87e59e29-e174-4462-b692-512c3380eb4d">GetTapeParameters</a>function.
-		 function.

 ## -struct-fields